amarube/Hello-java/README.md

 I have included a relational diagram of the classes in the project.
 This schematic representation is a useful resource for consolidating the classes, and understanding design methodology used.

 ##Future Development:

--Enable concurrent multi-room experience.
+- Enable concurrent multi-room experience.
--Send short Audio/Video recordings in the chat room -Undo
+- Send short Audio/Video recordings in the chat room
+- Undo
--Dynamic scaling of canvas for multiple screen sizes -Up navigation.
-(Check Android developer website) -Last will option, delete user prescence info (empty payload ) from the server.
+- Dynamic scaling of canvas for multiple screen sizes
+- Up navigation.
+(Check Android developer website)
+- Last will option, delete user prescence info (empty payload ) from the server.
 Potential bug in Android Service  paho libraries.
--Secure sign-on.
+- Secure sign-on.
 Etc.

 ##External Resources
 -http://www.eclipse.org/paho/files/android-javadoc/index.html